nalsi/Info813/Report_6.md

 ###### Independence of irrelevant alternatives hypothesis

-However, the IIA hypothesis is not met using the comprehensive model and the model based on a subset of the data.
+However, the IIA hypothesis is not met using the comprehensive model and the model based on a subset of the data, according to the results from Hausman-McFadden Test using the package mlogit.

     ##
     ##  Hausman-McFadden test